ghc/ghc/doc/invoking.rst

     Similarly to docpath, srcpath is used generate cross-package hyperlinks but within sources rendered with :option:`--hyperlinked-source` option.

+    If visibility is set to `hidden`, modules from that interface file will not be listed in haddock generated content file.

     Multiple :option:`--read-interface` options may be given.